 Explain the method used to determine the amount of funding requested for the project in detail and identify any specific or unique physical or programmatic features that may differ from a typical project of similar type and influence project costs (e.g. a severely sloping site, pedestrian bridges, special lab requirements, etc.).
-Attach any available supporting documentation that further describes the project, such as a preplanning study, in addition to the DGS Project Planner Form described below.
+Attach any available supporting documentation that further describes the project, such as a preplanning study, estimates provided by DEB such as a Statement of Probable Construction Cost, and the DGS Project Planner Form described below.
 If the amount requested is higher than what would be considered industry standard for that building type of very good quality, explain the specific reasons for the premium and identify those premiums separately.